Loading Events

 Our 2023 theme is “Technology & Philosophy: At the Crossroads” The intellectual terrain is vast & we’re about to go on a ride!

-***With musical guests Ken Nelson & Friends and an opening live theater performance written by Ross P. Nelson.
+***With musical guests Ken Nelson & Friends and an opening live theater performance written by Ross P. Nelson & performed by Mitch Conway.
 Facilitators & Topics below.**

 Funds raised support philosophy in the community.